Arlo and Janis by Jimmy Johnson for March 06, 2016

 4. Missing large

-whahoppened over 8 years ago
+whahoppened almost 9 years ago

 Are we the only specie that shows concern for the welfare of other specie?
 We are cursed.
 Maybe we’re making it all more complicated than it needs to be.
 It certainly can slam our emotions to the extreme.